russmckendrick/records/content/albums/ladies-and-gentlemen-we-are-floating-in-space-2349306/index.md

 ---
 title: "Spiritualized - Ladies And Gentlemen We Are Floating In Space"
-album_artist: "Spiritualized"
+artist: "Spiritualized"
-album_title: "Ladies And Gentlemen We Are Floating In Space"
+album_name: "Ladies And Gentlemen We Are Floating In Space"
 date: 2016-04-28
 release_id: "2349306"
 slug: "ladies-and-gentlemen-we-are-floating-in-space-2349306"
+hideSummary: true
 cover:
     image: "ladies-and-gentlemen-we-are-floating-in-space-2349306.jpg"
+    alt: "Ladies And Gentlemen We Are Floating In Space by Spiritualized"
+    caption: "Ladies And Gentlemen We Are Floating In Space by Spiritualized"
-tags: ["Rock", "Funk / Soul"]
+genres: ["Rock", "Funk / Soul"]
-hideSummary: true
+styles: ["Gospel", "Psychedelic Rock"]
 ---

 ## Tracklisting